-Forequarters:
+Forequarters

-General appearance: The forelegs should be perfectly straight, strong, and well-boned, with the elbows close to the body.
-When viewed from the side, the forelegs should be wider than viewed from the front.
+The forelegs should be perfectly straight, strong and well boned, with the elbows close to the body.
+When viewed from the side, the forelegs should be wider than when viewed from the front.
+Pasterns should be strong with slight spring.